 Collaborate with all stakeholders to lead the promotion of and generate media opportunities for our consulting services, training, projects, campaigns and events;

-Manage all communication channels including websites, social media, monthly e-news, annual reporting, print and publicity our policies and, such as Plain English andAccessibility;
+Manage all communication channels including websites, social media, monthly e-news, annual reporting, print and publicity (in accordance with our policies and accessibility standards, such as Plain English and Web Content Accessibility Guidelines WCAG 2.0);

-Oversee the creationcommissioning, and production, acknowledgment, storagelegal of all publicly available online content, including negotiating contracts with vendors and distributors;
+Oversee the creation, commissioning, production, acknowledgment, storage and legal protection of all publicly available content, including negotiating contracts with vendors and distributors;

-(our style guide) (our voice and values)
+Managing all aspects of the Accessible Arts brand/sub-brands both tangible (our style guide) and intangible (our voice and values) across all channels;

 Guide all staff and other stakeholders in the use of Accessible Arts messaging, positioning and brand guidelines; and

-(as well as generating when required) and distribute through digital mail program, database and website;

-Use of Photoshop (and programs such as Adobe Creative Suite) to manage news and website content;

-Actively source information about programs, projects, initiatives and best practice models available in the sector for publication and dissemination;

-Work with CEO and Operations Manager to design and implement corporate partnership collateral;

-Oversee the maintenance of the e-newsletter subscriber list and transfer of information to the database;

-Comply with Web Content Accessibility Guidelines (WCAG 2.0) and principles, and exemplify best practice;

-Identify any website technical difficulties and liaise with service provider (key contact for fixes, updates, etc) and evaluate and coordinate system upgrades and development;

-Manage social media, accessibility and usability of the website; and

-Evaluate communication tools on a quarterly basis, and report on all site metrics and web traffic.
+Evaluate communication tools on a quarterly basis, and report on KPIs as identified.

+2. Fundraising & Grants

+Assist the CEO and all staff to develop and implement fundraising strategies, to achieve Accessible Arts’ objectives;

+Understand and reflect the needs of the organisation in all grant applications and fundraising campaigns;

-2. Assist the CEO and all staff to diesto achieve Accessible Arts’Assist CEO and allfunding and andeemonitoring and reporting.
+Assist the CEO and all staff to write funding applications and evaluate projects; and

+Oversee the collection of data, images, and other media from all projects in order to assist in monitoring and reporting.

+3. Relationship Management

-3. Collaboratedevelop, nurture and strengtheng, foundations, business and other stakeholders andAccessible Artss.
+Collaborate with the CEO and all staff to develop, nurture and strengthen relationships with government, philanthropic trusts, foundations, business and other stakeholders;

-4. Collaborate with theall stakeholders theAccessible ArtsMedia

-Generate media opportunities for key projects and events and be the key point of contact for ongoing media relationships (e.g. street press, radio, online);

-Write and distribute press releases;

-Drive and be responsible for key media initiatives as they present; and

-Develop and manage relationships with key journalists and national media outlets.
+Assist the CEO to build and maintain strong working relationships with similar arts and disability organisations in Australia and internationally; and

+Develop and maintain the Accessible Arts CRM database platform and build comprehensive profiles of all stakeholders.

+4. Sector Consultation & Engagement

+Collaborate with the CEO and all staff to effectively engage with external audiences including artists with disability, arts and cultural organisations, donors, fundraisers, volunteers, businesses, researchers and others in creative industries;

+Actively source information about programs, projects, initiatives and best practice models available in the sector for publication and dissemination; and

+Build on your existing networks to develop broad industry connections to ensure all stakeholders are deeply engaged in the activities of Accessible Arts.

 Other

 Assist with event production and logistics, including occasional evening and weekend work on an as-needed basis;